 All stormwater management measures and facilities shall be maintained by the fee simple owner of the property or a property owners association, unless a dedication of the stormwater management system was required and accepted by the city, in which case, the city is responsible for maintenance.
 The stormwater management system shall be maintained in good condition and promptly repaired.
 Maintenance shall include the repair and restoration of all grade surfaces, walls, swales, drains, dams, ponds, basins, site restoration measures, associated vegetation and any other stormwater measure constructed on site.
-The maintenance shall be in

-8 accordance with approved stormwater management plans.
+The maintenance shall be in accordance with approved stormwater management plans.

-9 (2) Self-Inspections
+(2) Self-Inspections

-Periodic inspections shall be conducted by the applicant or the applicant's successors of the stormwater control measure(s) as set forth in the applicable Operations and Maintenance Discussion of the stormwater control measure(s) as the stormwater control measure(s) as set forth in the applicable Operations and Maintenance the schedule in the Operation and Maintenance Plan, commencing no more than twelve months after the date of issuance of a certificate of occupancy for the development project, and occurring after the date of issuance of a certificate of occupancy for the development project, and occurring [annually] or stipulated period thereafter.
-A professional engineer or landscape architect properly
+Periodic inspections shall be conducted by the applicant or the applicant's successors of the stormwater control measure(s) as set forth in the applicable Operations and Maintenance Plan.
+Inspection and reporting procedures shall be conducted according to the Operation and Maintenance Plan.
+An inspection report shall be provided to the land use director according to the schedule in the Operation and Maintenance Plan, commencing no more than twelve months after the date of issuance of a certificate of occupancy for the development project, and occurring [annually] or stipulated period thereafter.
+A professional engineer or landscape architect properly licensed to practice in the State of New Mexico shall certify the periodic inspection reports.